techgnosis/grafana-stack/README.md

 Cortex write - `/api/v1/push`

 # TODO
-1. Use custom YAML for Loki and Tempo.
-Shouldn't need Helm for such simple deploys.
 1. Use custom YAML for Grafana too.
 Little more complicated but it shouldn't be..

 ## Image Rendering